 (…existing texts…)

-A WUR AP shall not send a WUR Wake-up frame with HDR to associated WUR non-AP STA(s) that does not support HDR as indicated by the 20 MHz WUR PPDU with HDR Support subfield in the WUR Capabilities element sent by the WUR non-AP STA(s).
+A WUR AP shall not send a WUR Short Wake-up frame or a WUR Wake-up frame or a WUR Vendor Specific frame with HDR to associated WUR non-AP STA(s) that does not support HDR as indicated by the 20 MHz WUR PPDU with HDR Support subfield in the WUR Capabilities element sent by the WUR non-AP STA(s). (#7109)

-If a WUR AP and an associated WUR non-AP STA support traffic filtering service (TFS) as specified in 11.22.12 (TFS Procedures), then the WUR AP and the WUR non-AP STA may reuse existing traffic filter sets to control WUR Wake-up frame transmission as described in 29.9.3 (WUR AP operation).
+If a WUR AP and an associated WUR non-AP STA support traffic filtering service (TFS) as specified in 11.22.12 (TFS Procedures), then the WUR AP and the WUR non-AP STA may reuse existing traffic filter sets to control a WUR Short Wake-up frame or a WUR Wake-up frame transmission as described in 29.9.3 (WUR AP operation). (#7109)

 (…existing texts…)